 If you want more fuel for your imagination, check out the KarpathosApp.
 Then call on Michalis and his mother Popi–a family business–to embrace the Karpathos Island lifestyle.

-Note: Our travels in Karpathos were hosted by Holiday World Karpathos Travel and the municipality of Karpathos.
+Note: Our travels in Karpathos were hosted by Holiday World Karpathos Travel and the tourism committee of the municipality of Karpathos.
 What a great introduction.
 The opinions here are my own, of course, as is the desire to return for an extended stay.

 Share “Embracing Karpathos Island”

 We’re eager to spread the word about Karpathos in Greece’s Dodecanese Islands.
-If you like this post, please share or pin, using the buttons above or below.
+If you like this post, please share or pin, using the buttons above.